| ASR(8) | System Manager's Manual | ASR(8) |

 For Mac OS X, asr was rewritten as a command line tool for

-manufacturing and professional customers. asr
+manufacturing and professional customers. asr is the

 backend for the Mac OS X Software Restore application that shipped on